-148 For example, in one case, a district judge awarded Vicky \$3,333 in restitution for losses proximately caused by a defendant's receipt of her child sex abuse images.
-The judge believed, however, that it would "gild the lily" to award Vicky any more than \$3,333 in restitution, even though at the time she had over one million dollars in unrecouped losses.
+For example, in one case, a district judge awarded Vicky \$3333 in restitution for losses proximately caused by a defendant's receipt of her child sex abuse images.
+The judge believed, however, that it would "gild the lily" to award Vicky any more than \$3333 in restitution, even though at the time she had over one million dollars in unrecouped losses.
 United States v.
 Fast, 876 F. Supp.
 2d 1087, 1088 n.3, 1090 (D. Neb.
 2012).

-149 See, e.g., United States v.
-Covert, No. 09-332, 2011 WL 134060, at 9 (W.D.
+See, e.g., United States v.
+Covert, No. 09-332, 2011 WL 134060, at \9 (W.D.
 Pa.
 Jan.
 14, 2011) (denying Amy any restitution from defendant who possessed her images because the proximate cause requirement was not met where Amy had not "suffered any additional loss [from the defendant] above and beyond what [she] had already experienced" (citation omitted)).

-flict exists between traditional common law tort principles and awarding full restitution for child pornography victims.
+ples to limit defendants' liability in these cases.
+This Part will explain why, contrary to the conclusion of these appellate decisions, no conflict exists between traditional common law tort principles and awarding full restitution for child pornography victims.
 Indeed, traditional tort law principles strongly support the conclusion that § 2259 should be read to impose liability on each child pornography defendant and that each defendant should be liable for the full amount of their victim's losses.
 General principles of tort law support the notion that child pornography victims suffer indivisible losses that intentional tortfeasors (i.e., criminals) must jointly and severally pay in their entirety.